haptork/easyLambda/Readme.md

 # Examples

-A detailed walkthrough of the library is given [here](https://haptork.github.io/easyLambda/docs/hello-world/), The [examples directory](examples) contains various examples and demonstrations for features and options along with explanations.
+A detailed walkthrough of the library is given [here](https://haptork.github.io/easyLambda/docs/hello-world/), The [examples directory](examples) contains various examples and demonstrations with explanations of features and options.

 Here we mention some examples in short.